TommyChanthaboune/imdb-sample/README.md

 - There are unit and snapshot tests with react-testing-library and jest.
 - Some typography elements and spacing were estimated but I tried my best to get it as close to the Abstract preview as possible - a SketchApp file would of been nice too.
 - I wish I could of shown off more Context and Reducer related things.
 However the app was simple enough that prop drilling was sufficient.
+- Decent lighthouse scores with all things considered.
 - I feel like I can do more to the app definitely.
 However I think I've accomplished enough to start and facilitate conversation going forward.
 ## Required Functions